asokratis/python-currency-anywhere/README.md

 #### How do I sort the output?

 > By default, the output is sorted by date in ascending order and then by currency symbol in ascending order.
-Use the optional flag parameter **sort_by_symbol** to sort instead by currency symbol in ascending order and then by date in ascending order.
+Use the flag parameter **sort_by_symbol** to sort instead by currency symbol in ascending order and then by date in ascending order.

 #### I am a free user in Fixer.
 Can I use any base currencies with this script?